PO-LAB/Python-Gurobi-Pulp/gurobi_introduction.md

 - Quadratically Constrained Programming (QCP)
 - Mixed-Integer Quadratically Constrained Programming (MIQCP)

-:zap: 因此Gurobi是能夠求解非線性問題，但僅限於二次規劃問題。
+:zap: Gurobi can handle non-linear problems as well, but only limited to quadratic programming problems.

 ------------
-### :black_nib: 支持的程式語言(programming language)及建模語言(modeling language) [:link:](http://www.gurobi.com/products/features-benefits)
+### :black_nib: Supported Programming Languages and Modeling Language [:link:](http://www.gurobi.com/products/features-benefits)
-Gurobi支援許多不同程式語言及建模語言的開發，如以下所示：
+Gurobi supports various programming languages and modeling languages for development, including:

-:arrow_down_small: 程式語言
+:arrow_down_small: Programming Languages
-- 物件導向(Object-oriented interfaces)：C++, Java, .NET, and Python
+- Object-oriented interfaces：C++, Java, .NET, and Python
-- 矩陣導向(Matrix-oriented interfaces)：C, MATLAB, and R
+- Matrix-oriented interfaces：C, MATLAB, and R

-:arrow_down_small: 建模語言
+:arrow_down_small: Modeling Languages
 - AMPL, GAMS, AIMMS, and MPL

-:zap: 本repository主要著重於python-gurobi的應用
+:zap: This repository primarily focuses on the application of Python with Gurobi.

 ----------
 ### :black_nib: License
-要使用Gurobi，必須先取得[Gurobi License](http://www.gurobi.com/downloads/licenses/license-center)才能進行使用，Gurobi License主要分為兩個類型，[商業使用(Commercial Licenses)](http://www.gurobi.com/products/licensing-pricing/licensing-overview)及[學術使用(Academic Licenses)](http://www.gurobi.com/academia/academia-center)，商業使用是必須付費的，不過Gurobi有提供測試License，讓公司進行Gurobi試用，而學術使用是完全免費的，並且在Gurobi使用上沒有任何限制，不管是在建模的大小或功能的使用等，但學術License僅有一年的有效期，一旦到期了，就必須重新申請新的License才可再次使用，不過以整體來說Gurobi算是非常好的數學規劃求解器，對於學術上的使用是非常大方的。
+To use Gurobi, you need to obtain a [Gurobi License](http://www.gurobi.com/downloads/licenses/license-center).
+Gurobi licenses come in two main types: [Commercial Licenses](https://portal.gurobi.com/iam/licenses/request?type=commercial) and [Academic Licenses](https://portal.gurobi.com/iam/licenses/request) Commercial licenses require payment, but Gurobi offers a trial license for companies to evaluate its use.
+Academic licenses are completely free and have no restrictions on the size of models or functionality.
+However, academic licenses are valid for one year, and you must reapply for a new license once it expires.
+Overall, Gurobi is a generous mathematical programming solver, especially for academic use.